Knee Bursitis

 If you have an inflamed bursa and you develop a fever or feel sick, you need to visit your GP.
 Feeling ill may be a sign that the knee bursa is infected.

-What causes Knee Bursitis?
+What Causes Knee Bursitis?

 There are a wide range of potential causes and risk factors for knee bursitis; these range from overuse and sports injuries through to infection.
 The most common causes are sustained pressure on the knee, overuse, a knock to the knee, and complications from osteoarthritis.